 I saw her dancing with couple of her friends, I cut-in and offered the beer.
 “Hi, I’m (quick, think of a name) Juan… My name is Juan.”
 She took the bottles but gave no words in return.
 Her arresting deep-set of eyes, perfectly tanned skin and messy black hair stood out from the bunch of blonde gap year kids.

 “I grew up in the states,” she answered.

 “That explains the Cali accent!”

 The beat of predominant bass from the pub’s bad sound system rhythmically conducted my substandard

-dancing thumping, and it was was somehow almost synchronized with her gyrating hips.
-Alcohol started kicking-in, or maybe it was just me and my lame excuse.
+dancing thumping, and it was was somehow almost synchronized with her swaying hips.
+Alcohol started kicking-in, or maybe it was just me and the lame excuse.
 We danced and got a little intimate while I intentionally stole her from her friends.

 The following night, we had dinner.
 The awkward silence was broken by her unexpected question with an endearing presumption:

 “On the road?
 Yeah, we would not be seeing each other after this anyway”